 Loop #1: For each regular motion candidates, if it is uni-prediction (either from List 0 or List 1), it is directly added to the merge list as a TPM candidate.

-Loop #2: For each motion candidates, if it is bi-prediction, the motion information from List 0 is added as a new TPM candidate.
+Loop #2: For each motion candidate, if it is bi-prediction, the motion information from List 0 is added as a new TPM candidate.

-Loop #3: For each motion candidates, if it is bi-prediction, the motion information from List 1 is added as a new TPM candidate.
+Loop #3: For each motion candidate, if it is bi-prediction, the motion information from List 1 is added as a new TPM candidate.

 Loop #4: For each motion candidates, if it is bi-prediction, the motion information of List 1 is firstly scaled to List 0 reference picture, and the average of the two MVs is added as a new TPM candidate.